anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If a single signature is contained, the pledge receives the voucher and verifies it as described in section 5.6.1 in {{RFC8995}}.

-If multiple signatures are contained in the voucher the pledge performs the signature verification in the following order:
+If multiple signatures are contained in the voucher, the pledge SHALL perform the signature verification in the following order:

   1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
-  2. Install contained trust anchor provisionally
+  2. Install contained trust anchor provisionally.
   3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
-  4. Verify the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully
+  4. Verify the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully.

-When all verifications have been performed successfully, release the provisional state for the trust anchor and the LDevID (REG).
+When all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
-When multiple signatures are contained, the pledge MUST verify all successfully.
+When multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.

-When an error occurs during the verification it SHALL be signaled in the pledge voucher-status object.
+When an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher-status object.

 After verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
-As for the other objects, the defined object is provided with an additional signature using JOSE.
-The pledge generates the voucher-status-object and provides it in the response message to the registrar-agent.
+The pledge generates the voucher-status-object and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.

-The response has the Content-Type "application/jose", signed using the IDevID of the pledge as shown in {{vstat}}.
+The response has the Content-Type "application/jose" and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{RFC8995}}), it MAY be omitted in case of success.